-- 2 In the Administrators section, click the underlined link for the administrator for which you want to change rights. - 3 Click the Rights tab. - 4 In the Assigned Rights section, click Add > Credential Rights. - 5 Click Add to select folders containing credentials, then modify the rights associated with those folders.
+- 1 In ZENworks Control Center, click the Configuration tab. - 2 In the Administrators section, click the underlined link for the administrator for which you want to change rights. - 3 Click the Rights tab. - 4 In the Assigned Rights section, click Add > Credential Rights. - 5 Click Add to select folders containing credentials, then modify the rights associated with those folders.